Sporting legend Alex Zanardi in artificial coma after horrific handbike crash in Italy - KRDO

 The 53-year-old Zanardi, who had both his legs amputated after a motor racing accident almost 20 years ago, lost control of his handbike machine while competing in the ‘Obiettivo tricolore’ relay race in Tuscany, Italy on Friday.

-According to multiple reports, he crossed the white line into the path of an oncoming track, which was unable to avoid him.
+According to multiple reports, he crossed the white line into the path of an oncoming truck, which was unable to avoid him.

-Following the accident, the Italian was airlifted to the Santa Maria alle Scott hospital in Siena where he underwent three hours of emergency neurological surgery for facial head injuries.
+Following the accident, the Italian was airlifted to the Santa Maria alle Scotte hospital in Siena where he underwent three hours of emergency neurological surgery for facial head injuries.

 READ: The fairytale of Alex Zanardi continues at Rio Olympics